Placide Adams

-Placide Adams (August 30, 1929 – March 29, 2003) was an American jazz double bassist, who worked prolifically with a wide circle of New Orleans jazz stars over his 50-year career.
+Placide Adams Jr. (August 30, 1929 – March 29, 2003) was an American jazz double bassist, who worked prolifically with a wide circle of New Orleans jazz stars over his 50-year career.

 He was the son of the New Orleans pianist Dolly Adams, and the brother of New Orleans bassist Jerry Adams, and New Orleans recording session guitarist, Justin Adams, all of whom were descended from a popular New Orleans family band whose roots dated back to the 19th century.

 Career

 Early contributions to American R&B

 Although he was well-schooled in the Traditional New Orleans Jazz repertoire from an early age, Adams began his professional career in Rhythm & Blues.
-From 1949 to 1959, Adams performed and toured with such notable R&Bs stars as BB King, Chuck Berry, Ruth Brown, Clyde McPhatter and Big Joe Turner.
+From 1949 to 1959, Adams performed and toured with such notable R&Bs stars as B. B. King, Chuck Berry, Ruth Brown, Clyde McPhatter and Big Joe Turner.